 We have complied with the requirements of Subchapter M of the Code and expect to be subject to taxation as a RIC.
 As a result, we account for income taxes using the asset liability method prescribed by ASC 740, Income Taxes.
 Under this method, income taxes are provided for amounts currently payable and for amounts deferred as tax assets and liabilities based on differences between the financial statement carrying amounts and the tax basis of existing assets and liabilities.
 Based upon PennantPark Investment's qualification and election to be subject to taxation as a RIC, we do not anticipate paying any material level of federal income taxes in the future.
 Although we are not subject to federal income taxes as a RIC, we may elect to retain a portion of our calendar year income.
-We accrued no excise taxes for either of the three month periods ended March 31, 2015 or 2014.
+We accrued no excise taxes for either of the three or nine month periods ended June 30, 2015 or 2014.

 PennantPark Investment recognizes in its Consolidated Financial Statements the effect of a tax position when it is more likely than not, based on the technical merits, that the position will be sustained upon examination.
 We did not have any uncertain tax positions that met the recognition or measurement criteria of ASC 740-10-25 nor did we have any unrecognized tax benefits as of the periods presented herein.
-Although we file federal and state tax returns, our major tax jurisdiction is federal.
-Our tax returns for each of our federal tax years since 2011 remain subject to examination by the Internal Revenue Service.